dawidbladek0831/f19/.doc/doc.md

 |Identity and Access Management (IAM) system |	System responsible for authentication and user management. |
 | File Storage | System responsible for storing files |

 ## 5.1.
-Level 1: Container Diagram - Text-to-Speech System
+Level 1: Container Level - Text-to-Speech System
 This diagram provides a clear overview of the system's major deployable units and their communication pathways.

 ![Alt text](./export/diagram-container_textToSpeechSystem.drawio.png)